rafael2051/spring-data-jpa-example/README.md

-# studies-of-spring-web
+# spring-projects

-Some directories containing Spring projects for studying usage.
+Some directories containing Spring projects for studying purpose.